Andriy-Lyt/json_the_cat/README.md

 To use the app run in the console:
 * `npm init -y`
 * `npm install request`
-* `node breedFetcher.js aby`
+* `node breedFetcher.js siberian`

-"aby" at the end of the above command are the 3 first letters of the breed "Abyssinian".
+"siberian" at the end of the above command is the cat's breed.
 The list of the breeds can be found at the https://thecatapi.com/ under the BREEDS tab in the drop-down below the tab.